 Leash aggression in dogs is one of those phrases we hear regularly.
 Most dog owners use this term if their dog loses their mind at other dogs, people, cars, bikes, or whatever, when on a leash.
 Off-leash the dog may even be totally fine.
-Just on a leash, it acts like a lunatic.
+Just on a leash, it acts out of control.
 And there is, of course, the close relative of this term, leash-reactivity.
 Both are used interchangeably, so to explain this behavior, I will stick with leash aggression as it is probably more commonly used.

 But what does leash aggression mean?
 It’s a pretty useless phrase as it doesn’t describe what is happening.
 It only indicates that a dog is having an aggressive reaction for some reason.